FAQ

 What happens when goals cannot be met?

-Questions about the implementation of the STS 2030 program
+Questions regarding the implementation of STS’s targets

 I am a trade/retail company with a private label brand.
 Do I have to meet the targets for the purchased brands as well?